How do we perceive other people?

 In this short time, people get a picture of a person - and at this very moment they have already decided whether this person is considered competent, whether he seems sympathetic and credible - or not.

 Optimal impression in job interview - 5 tips

 Nowhere does the first impression count as much as in the business and especially in the job interview - because this may decide on the entire later career.
 No wonder we want to leave a good impression.

 1. Know what others are looking at

-The first impression is reflected and decides on the quality of later contacts.
-"There is no second chance for the first impression!", One rightly says.
-But what does that look like?
-At the first impression, people rate the following aspects:
+The first impression is memorable and decides on the quality of later contacts.
+"There is no second chance for a first impression!"
+But what is that looking at?
+At first impression, people rate the following:

 - Body and figure

 2. Stay on the scene